m13253/lvdo/README.md

 I suggest you **not** try to encode porn with LVDO and upload it to YouTube.
 You would be punished then.

+FAQ
+---

+1. Why it is called LVDO?

+You Will find some secrets when you read it in Japanesu Engurishu.

+2. How do I adjust those complicated parameters?

+Do not use the maximum.
+Do not use the minimum either.
+Try to decode your self before publishing.

+3. Why the video downloaded from YouTube can not be decoded?

+Play around with those parameters please.
+If you could not get it work, feel free to contact me for help.

+4. What is `clipping xxx to xxx`?

+It means the decoded file is corrupted.
+If it happens a lot during decoding, make sure you are using appropriate parameters.
+If it happens a lot during encoding, please submit an issue to me alongside with your parameters.